tillitis/tkey-boot-verifier/README.md

 ## Status

-For test purposes the boot verifier currently waits for commands from the client after power cycling.
-You can talk to it with `tkey-mgt`.

 It currently supports:

 - verifying an app from the client.
-Your client app will typically first load the boot verifier, then resetting and loading another app.
-See the `boot` command in `verifier-client`.
-Note that this needs a Castor TKey using the `defaultapp` in slot 0, which makes it reset to firmware, waiting for commands from the client.
+Your client app will typically first reset and load the boot verifier.
+Then reset again and load another app.
+See the `boot` command in `tkey-mgt`.

 - installing a device app in slot 1.
 See the `install` command.
-This, on the other hand, needs a running boot verifier to talk to.
+This needs an installed boot verifier to talk to.
 The boot verifier *must* be installed in slot 0 and its digest noted in firmware, since it needs privileged access to the filesystem to be able to install apps.
 See Produce flash image below.

   Right now it automatically resets to start the boot verifier again when installation has finished, then it verifies and starts the app in slot 1.

+- tkey-mgt always sends a reset request to the currently running app for both the `boot` and `install` commands.

 ## Build